 Erin has taught at several large events including the Hanuman Festival, Sonic Bloom, Arise, Sister Winds, Yoga Rocks the Butte and the Relational Leadership Summit.
 She is also a public speaker and has spoken at small business professional development gatherings, the Relational Leadership Summit and The University of Colorado.
 She has written for Elevation Outdoors Magazine, Elephant Journal and Shakti Journal.
 She founded and directed the yoga program at the Integral Center where she established a community of teachers working together to bring healthy and empowering relational dynamics to the yoga industry.
 Erin has been implementing, teaching and directing yoga teacher trainings since 2007, is the author of the Yoga Pod Hatha teacher training and consults on curriculum and pedagogy for other regional teacher trainings.
 She was featured in the June 2014 Yoga Journal Issue and has filmed video courses for Yoga Journal.

-Welcome to my world, where being powerful, ecstatically alive and intimately connected to others, is how I strive to live my life.
-I am a a curiosity devotee and I love transformation.
-I am a mother, a partner, a coach and a visionary teacher, but most importantly, I am a lover of life.
+Welcome to a Collaboration Revolution, where being powerful, ecstatically alive and intimately connected to others, is how I personally strive to live my life.
+I am a curiosity devotee and I love transformation.
+I am a lover of life and hope that my way of being is contagious.
 I expect nothing less for myself than the right to feel vividly awake, without facade, in every moment of every day.
-And this way of being is what fuels me to be here, ready to serve you on your own journey towards engaging with the life that you yearn for.
+And this way of being is what fuels me to be here, ready to serve you on your own journey towards engaging with the life that you yearn for too.

 You could say I've been a sucker for the hard road; for the paths that create the most profound kind of growth.
 From choosing the most challenging sports and the edgiest adventures to signing up for the most impossible careers and profound relationships, I have always gravitated towards the situations where I learn the most.
 But I’ve also been delivered circumstances that I did not expect; suicide, financial loss, divorce, near death experiences, challenging parenting, chronic pain, career upheaval and profound uncertainty.
 My life has been intense and, honestly, much of it has brought me to my knees.
 I've had my heart shut down and I've had my heart cracked back open.
 I've known the nightmare of enmeshed and abusive relationship and I've discovered the freedom that came with embodying my own sovereignty along with my devotion to inter-dependency and intimacy.